The Hebrew Goddess: Earlier themes

 Raphael Patai's first exploration of this theme was in his 1947 book, Man and Temple in Ancient Jewish Myth and Ritual (New York: Nelson), where he cites textual evidence that was not repeated in his later works.

 Thesis

 The Hebrew Goddess supports the theory through the interpretation of archaeological and textual sources as evidence for veneration of feminine beings.
 Hebrew goddesses identified in the book include Asherah, Anath, Astarte, Ashima, the cherubim in Solomon's Temple, the Matronit (Shekhina), and the personified "Shabbat Bride".

 The later editions of the book were expanded to include recent archaeological discoveries and the rituals of unification (Yichudim), which are to unite God with his Shekinah.

 The identification of the pillar figurines with Asherah in this book was the first time they had been identified as such.

-Further publications
+Reception

+A review of the third edition was published in Comparative Civilizations Review.

+Criticism

+While considered groundbreaking during publication, Patai's identification of the Burney Relief as a depiction of Lilith is considered dated.
+Patai's assertions can be traced back to the scholarship of Henry Frankfort (1936), who, in turn, cites Emil Kraeling, which has since been debunked by the scholarship of Cyril J. Gadd.

+Editions

 A third, enlarged edition, was published in 1990 by Wayne State University Press.